After offering a selection of diving watches for summer 2018, it was only natural not to abandon dress watches any longer.

-Another category of watches has appeared, the so-called “sport chic” watches, with a distant sporting reference but deeply watered down by the need to have something less technical in appearance.
+Another category of watches has emerged, the so-called "sport chic" watches, with a distant sporting reference but deeply watered down by the need to have something less technical in appearance. to be able to adapt to a greater variety of contexts.

 Orient Star